technoblogy/ulisp-serpente/README.md

 ![image](http://www.ulisp.com/pictures/3j/Serpente-small.jpg)

-it's a slightly modified of the ARM version of uLisp; at some stage I may incorporate it into the standard ARM version.
+It's a slightly modified of the ARM version of uLisp; at some stage I may incorporate it into the standard ARM version.
+For more information about uLisp see: [uLisp - Lisp for microcontrollers](http://www.ulisp.com/show?3M).

 I've also created an Arduino Core that is needed by uLisp.
 You could also use this on its own to program the Serpente boards in C from the Arduino IDE.